 After your lift is installed a series of electrical and mechanical tests are performed to confirm the lift is safe to operate and is compliant with Australian Standards and WorkSafe.
 When all tests are completed successfully the lift will be ready for use.

-If you’re ready to take your lifestyle to the next level and install your very own residential lift, visit a Platinum Elevators showroom and organise a quote today.
+If you’re ready to take your Melbourne home to the next level and install your own residential lift, visit a Platinum Elevators showroom and organise a quote today.